 As a members’ organisation it is independent of the club, but is recognised as the main source of historical and statistical information on the Albion and as an archive for historic artefacts.

 It provides a service to the Albion – answering historical enquiries, providing statistical information, looking after historic items, etc – and fully cooperates with the club at all levels.

 It also provides assistance to authors, journalists, family historians, supporters pursuing their own projects, and to Albion fans in general.

 But many of us are just interested in the heritage of our football club!

 You can read about the history of the Society and some of the projects it’s been involved in here.

-Meetings for members are held four times a year at the Amex Stadium – usually with a guest speaker for a convivial evening.
+Meetings for members are held four times a year at the Amex Stadium – in normal circumstances – usually with a guest speaker for a convivial evening.

 We publish The Albion Chronicle, a highly-regarded magazine of articles of historical, collecting and statistical interest, including original research.

 Members annually award a trophy to whoever has done most in the previous 12 months to preserve and promote the heritage of the Albion.